-- Ask a Gen Z for help?
+- Ask a millennial for help?

 - Hire a marketing agency or do it in-house?

-To help you better grasp the positive—or negative—impact of social media in hotel reservations, we’ve invited social media expert, Sarah Dandashy, to talk about How Your Hotel’s Social Media Impacts The Traveler Experience (For Better or Worse).
+To help you better grasp the positive—or negative—impact of social media in hotel reservations, we’ve invited social media expert, Sarah Dandashy, to talk about How Your Hotel’s Social Media Impacts The Traveler’s Experience (For Better or Worse).

-Our Hotel Cast Tv webinar series is designed for hotel entrepreneurs, managers, travel experts, investors, and service providers in the hospitality industry.
+Hosted by Asksuite’s Content Coordinator Paula Carreirão, our Hotel Cast Tv webinar series is designed for hotel entrepreneurs, managers, travel experts, investors, and service providers in the hospitality industry.

 Sarah Dandashy is a travel expert who has worked at top hotels with over 18 years of experience in the luxury hospitality market, first as a concierge and later as an ambassador for the industry.

-Sarah is known for her renowned podcast about leadership, content creation, social media coaching, and her own brand of luxury, “Ask a Concierge”.
+Sarah is known for a renowned podcast about leadership in the hospitality industry, content creation, social media coaching, and her own brand for luxury, “Ask a Concierge”.

-- 83% of millennials get their travel ideas from social media
+- 83% of millennials get their travel ideas from social media.

-- People are making travel decisions based on what they see online
+- People are making travel decisions based on what they see online.

 So, how will they find you?

-Once they see something that catches their eye, they’ll go to your website for rooms, quotes, amenities, and details about the stay.
+Once they see something that catches their eye, they’ll go to your website for rooms, categories, amenities, and any details about the stay.

-Guests know your hotel’s website will offer a polished look, and they’re okay with it.
-They even expect it because it’s the place where you promote your business.
+Guests know your website will offer a polished look of your hotel, and they’re okay with it.
+They even expect it because they know it’s the place where you promote your business.

-The importance of social media for hoteliers
+Why social media is so important for hoteliers

-If someone was at your hotel, good or bad, that experience already counts much more than anything on your website because it gives people a fresh sense of how versus an edited sense of what.
+If someone was at your hotel, good or bad, that experience already counts much more than everything on your website because it gives people a fresh sense of how versus a polished sense of what.

 Sarah says it well: